1st Krechowce Uhlan Regiment: Second Polish Republic

-The Regiment was dissolved in May 1918, but in October of that year, the Regency Council ordered creation of additional units of the newly created Polish Army.
-On November 4, 1918, First Uhlan Regiment was recreated, and to increase the flow of volunteers, its recruiting offices were opened in several locations.
-2nd Squadron was formed in Warsaw, but on November 22, it was moved to Kielce.
+The regiment was dissolved in May 1918, but in October of that year, the Regency Council ordered creation of additional units of the newly created Polish Army.
+On 4 November 1918, First Uhlan Regiment was recreated, and to increase the flow of volunteers, its recruiting offices were opened in several locations.
+2nd Squadron was formed in Warsaw, but on 22 November, it was moved to Kielce.
 Colonel Dunin-Markiewicz, on his way to Będzin, where he was ordered to form 3rd Squadron, stopped at Wolbrom, where he met with Rittmeister Pawel Korytko, commandant of reserve squadron of 2nd Austrian Uhlan Regiment.
 Both officers decided to unite their forces, thus 3rd Squadron was created.

 1st Squadron was formed in Radomsko, 4th Squadron in Piotrków Trybunalski, and communications platoon in Gródek Jagielloński.
-At first, the headquarters of the Regiment was located in Kielce: on November 17, 1918, it was moved to Wolbrom.
+At first, the headquarters of the regiment was located in Kielce: on 17 November 1918, it was moved to Wolbrom.

-In early December 1918, all subunits of the Regiment concentrated in Tarnow, in order to march eastwards, and help Polish defenders of the city of Lwów, which was threatened by Ukrainian forces (see Battle of Lemberg (1918)).
-On December 17 the soldiers went by train to Przemyśl, and all throughout winter of 1918/1919, the uhlans fought in the area of Lwów, mainly in Gródek Jagielloński.
+In early December 1918, all subunits of the regiment concentrated in Tarnow, in order to march eastwards, and help Polish defenders of the city of Lwów, which was threatened by Ukrainian forces (see Battle of Lemberg (1918)).
+On 17 December the soldiers went by train to Przemyśl, and all throughout winter of 1918/1919, the uhlans fought in the area of Lwów, mainly in Gródek Jagielloński.

-In early spring 1919, the Regiment, which suffered heavy losses, was transferred back to Wolbrom.
-Meanwhile, its flag had been brought from Bobrujsk, and on May 7, 1919, the Regiment left Wolbrom again, towards Volhynia, where Polish offensive began (see Polish–Ukrainian War).
-The Regiment, with its quick movement, took the Ukrainians by surprise, capturing the city of Lutsk, together with 600 prisoners, cannons, vehicles and food.
-On May 23, after a few days’ rest at Horochów, the uhlans captured Brody and Radziwiłłów.
+In early spring 1919, the regiment, which suffered heavy losses, was transferred back to Wolbrom.
+Meanwhile, its flag had been brought from Bobrujsk, and on 7 May 1919, the regiment left Wolbrom again, towards Volhynia, where Polish offensive began (see Polish–Ukrainian War).
+The regiment, with its quick movement, took the Ukrainians by surprise, capturing the city of Lutsk, together with 600 prisoners, cannons, vehicles and food.
+On 23 May, after a few days' rest at Horochów, the uhlans captured Brody and Radziwiłłów.
 As a result of this success, the Poles seized 3000 prisoners, several trains (including armoured train Sich Riflemen, which was immediately renamed into General Dowbor), machine guns and cannons.

-In early July 1919, the Regiment was merged with 9th Uhlan Regiment, creating 5th Cavalry Brigade.
-It operated in eastern Volhynia, capturing Zdołbunów (August 12), and in the autumn 1919, following the order of Polish Army Headquarters, was moved to Polish Pomerelia.
+In early July 1919, the regiment was merged with 9th Uhlan Regiment, creating 5th Cavalry Brigade.
+It operated in eastern Volhynia, capturing Zdołbunów (12 August), and in the autumn 1919, following the order of Polish Army Headquarters, was moved to Polish Pomerelia.

 Pomerelia

-On October 29, 1919, the Regiment arrived at Ciechocinek, remaining there until January 16, 1920.
+On 29 October 1919, the regiment arrived at Ciechocinek, remaining there until 16 January 1920.
 On the next day, Polish troops crossed former Russian - Prussian border, and entered Pomerelia.
-After a few weeks’ march via Chełmża, Popowo Biskupie, Grudziądz, Nowe, Pelplin and Żukowo the uhlans reached Puck, where on February 10, 1920, Poland's Wedding to the Sea took place, with General Józef Haller present.
+After a few weeks' march via Chełmża, Popowo Biskupie, Grudziądz, Nowe, Pelplin and Żukowo the uhlans reached Puck, where on 10 February 1920, Poland's Wedding to the Sea took place, with General Józef Haller present.